gbxyz/rdnsd2/README.md

     Default: none

     Specify the servers to be checked.
 This directive can't be used at the same time as the "Domains" directive.

 - Domains DOMAINS

     Default: none

     Rather than specifying a list of nameservers, you can provide a list of domains instead.
-For each domain, rdnsd will query for SRV records for \_dns.\_udp under the domain and use the targets of any SRV records returned.
+For each domain, rdnsd will query for SRV records for
+    \_dns.\_udp under the domain and use the targets of any SRV records returned.

+    The SRV record is checked once at start-up, so if the list of hosts changes, you will need to restart rdnsd.

 # OBTAINING STATISTICS